 Once the decision is made to go ahead with your cataract surgery, I will discuss with you the potential of and/or need for premium intra-ocular lenses (IOLs).
 I will perform a test called an OCT, something akin to an ultrasound, to ensure that your retina is healthy.

-A follow-up appointment approximately a week prior to your surgery will take between 30-45 minutes.
-Jeff Harbison, my certified ophthalmic technician, will perform an ultrasound with the Zeiss IOL Master to determine the power of the lens that will be implanted following removal of your cataract.
-This will take 5 minutes or less.
+A follow-up appointment will be scheduled prior to your surgery and will take approximately 45 minutes.
+Please bring your cataract packet with you to this appointment.
+Christian Blackburn, my certified ophthalmic assistant, will perform an ultrasound with ARGOS to determine the power of the lens that will be implanted following removal of your cataract.

-Finally, at this appointment you will be advised of your arrival time at the Santa Barbara Surgical Center on the Tuesday of your surgery.
 Since cataract removal involves such a small incision, there is no need to stop any medicines, even blood thinners, prior to your surgery.
 I want you to take all your normal medications on the morning of surgery (although NO food and only the water needed to swallow your pills).
 Aspirin, Coumadin, Warfarin, and Plavix are all OK.
+Please inform our office staff if you are taking Plavix, Eloquist, or Flomax at your ARGOS appointment.

 On surgery day, you should take all your normal pills with a sip of water but NOTHING ELSE.
 No coffee.
 No breakfast.
 After arriving at the Surgical Center, you will register before being taken to the pre-op waiting area.
 You will be given a gown to wear in place of your shirt or blouse.
 Your pants and socks are left on.
 A nurse will ask a few questions about your general health, instill drops to dilate your pupil, and place an anesthetic jelly in your eye.
 I will mark the correct eye for the surgery, and the anesthesiologist will interview you.